romansokolik/LHL-Final-Project-SQL/README.md

 # Final Project Transforming and Analyzing Data with SQL

+## Description
+E-commerce data files representing online transactions and activities such as web-pages views.

 ## Project/Goals
 - The Transforming and Analyzing Data with SQL Project is a great introduction to the SQL world.
 - We've been challenged with handling an unknown set of files representing some online activities.